paymentwall/paymentwall-java/README.md

 # About Paymentwall
-[Paymentwall](http://paymentwall.com/?source=gh) is the leading digital payments platform for globally monetizing digital goods and services.
-Paymentwall assists game publishers, dating sites, rewards sites, SaaS companies and many other verticals to monetize their digital content and services.
+[Paymentwall](https://www.paymentwall.com/?source=gh) is the leading global payments platform.

-Merchants can plugin Paymentwall's API to accept payments from over 100 different methods including credit cards, debit cards, bank transfers, SMS/Mobile payments, prepaid cards, eWallets, landline payments and others.
+Merchants can plugin Paymentwall's API to accept payments from over 150 different methods including credit cards, debit cards, bank transfers, SMS/Mobile payments, prepaid cards, eWallets, landline payments and others.

-To sign up for a Paymentwall Merchant Account, [click here](http://paymentwall.com/signup/merchant?source=gh).
+To sign up for a Paymentwall Merchant Account, [click here](https://www.paymentwall.com/signup/merchant?source=gh).

 # Paymentwall Java Library
-This library allows developers to use [Paymentwall APIs](http://paymentwall.com/en/documentation/API-Documentation/722?source=gh) (Virtual Currency, Digital Goods featuring recurring billing, and Virtual Cart).
+This library allows developers to use [Paymentwall APIs](https://docs.paymentwall.com/?source=gh) (Digital Goods API, Cart API, Brick API, Virtual Currency API).

 To use Paymentwall, all you need to do is to sign up for a Paymentwall Merchant Account so you can setup an Application designed for your site.
-To open your merchant account and set up an application, you can [sign up here](http://paymentwall.com/signup/merchant?source=gh).
+To open your merchant account and set up an application, you can [sign up here](https://www.paymentwall.com/signup/merchant?source=gh).

 # Installation
 To install the library in your environment, you can download the [ZIP archive](https://github.com/paymentwall/paymentwall-java/archive/master.zip), unzip it and place into your project.